 - 2.4.1 Objective assessment of risk should be routine and the identification of increased risk should trigger advanced planning specific to that patient.
 Each hospital should have a consistent and where possible evidence based system in place to identify high risk surgical patients who require additional assessment.
 This assessment should be based on:

 - age

 - comorbidity

 - medication history and allergy status

 - type of surgery including risk of severe postsurgical pain

 - dementia and cognitive dysfunction

 - frailty

 - nutritional status

 - lifestyle factors (i.e. smoking behaviour, excess alcohol consumption, drug use, obesity)

 - psychological factors and anxiety

 - functional status

 - chronic pain.

-- 2.4.3 As a minimum, all ASA 3-5 patients and those undergoing high risk surgery should have their expected risk of morbidity and mortality estimated and documented prior to an intervention, with adjustments made in accordance with national guidelines in planning the urgency of care,

-seniority of staff involved and postoperative care.
+- 2.4.2 As a minimum, all ASA 3-5 patients and those undergoing high risk surgery should have their expected risk of morbidity and mortality estimated and documented prior to an intervention, with adjustments made in accordance with national guidelines in planning the urgency of care, seniority of staff involved and postoperative care.

+- 2.4.6 Each hospital should have agreed written preoperative policies or guidelines, following national guidelines where available, including but not limited to:

+- preoperative tests and investigations

+- preoperative ordering for potential blood transfusion

-- 2.6.1 Perioperative time should be allocated for the work the anaesthetist undertakes on the day of procedure for both pre and postoperative care.
-The time required for pre and postoperative care will vary and should be accounted for in individual job plans. - 2.12.36 Mechanisms for the early recognition of patients requiring specialist postoperative input from geriatrician led services and/or critical care should be developed.
-These should include patients at risk of or presenting with delirium, multiple medical complications, functional decline or those requiring complex discharge planning. - 5.1.43 Preoperative risk stratification should inform the decision-making process for critical care admission. - 7.1.5 Patients recovering from anaesthesia or all depths of sedation including mild sedation in a non-theatre environment should receive the same standard of care as that required in an operating theatre. - 7.2.7 A recovery area or equivalent should be available for each patient at the end of the procedure. - 9.3.3 All units should be able to escalate care to an appropriate level; critical care support should be provided if required, regardless of location. - 10.2.7 Children undergoing anaesthesia should be offered a preassessment service prior to the day of their procedure. - 10.3.26 Neonates, infants and children who are likely to require critical care following an operation should undergo their surgery in a hospital/unit with a designated PICU or NICU.
+- preoperative fasting schedules and the administration of preoperative carbohydrate drinks - default to day surgery for suitable procedures - optimisation and continuation/ cessation of regular medication, including on the day of surgery, and including adjustments to monitored dosage systems - referral of patients from a nurse led clinic to anaesthetic staff for further review - pregnancy testing prior to surgery - breastfeeding guidelines - 5.1.43 Preoperative risk stratification should inform the decision-making process for critical care admission. - 7.1.5 Patients recovering from anaesthesia or all depths of sedation including mild sedation in a non-theatre environment should receive the same standard of care as that required in an operating theatre. - 9.3.3 All units should be able to escalate care to an appropriate level; critical care support should be provided if required, regardless of location. - 10.3.26 Neonates, infants and children who are likely to require critical care following an operation should undergo their surgery in a hospital/unit with a designated PICU or NICU.